JKruisheer/fullstack-app/README.md

 - **Frontend**:
     - Run the command: `ng serve` or `npm run start`

+## Challenges faced
+I always wanted to use PrimeNG as a UI Library in an Angular project.
+However, I struggled with the 'complex' code that they provide for components and therefore also struggled with the component testing.

 ## Potential future improvements
     - the FE edit details page now gets the data from the table, however, the getClientById should be used.